Vatimi Rayalu

-Vatimi Tidara Tuinasakea Kaunitawake Rayalu is a Fijian politician, and Cabinet Minister.
-He is a member of the People's Alliance.
+Vatimi Tidara Tuinasakea Kaunitawake Rayalu (1967 or 1968 — 12 June 2025) was a Fijian politician, and Cabinet Minister.
+He was a member of the People's Alliance.

-Rayalu is a former civil servant who worked as Deputy Permanent secretary for the Ministry of Agriculture.
+Life and career

+Rayalu was from Vanua Vatu in the Lau Islands.
+He was educated at Queen Victoria School and the University of the South Pacific.
+He worked as a civil servant for the Ministry of Agriculture, rising to the position of Deputy Permanent Secretary.

 He contested the 2022 Fijian general election as a PA candidate and was elected with 2072 votes.
 On 24 December 2022 he was appointed Minister for Agriculture and Waterways in the coalition government of Sitiveni Rabuka.

+Rayalu died on 12 June 2025, at the age of 57.